Today's Bank MarketBy Tom Dougherty

 Being local is not enough.
 There is a place for it but not a large space.
 You need more.

-With everyone pulling together, an underserved population received preferential treatment.
+With everyone pulling together, the underserved population received preferential treatment.
 As a non-profit, credit unions were able to pay higher returns on deposits and charged more favorable rates on loans.

 Most still offer better rates.
 Credit unions still own charters that focus on the underserved.
 But times change.
 The large-scale blue-collar factories that birthed these institutions have changed.
 Factories have closed, and workers moved on.